 Kala KA-15S Mahogany Soprano

 For those who are looking for a more traditional looking ukulele, The Satin Mahogany line is one of Kala’s most popular lines for beginners.
 It has a mahogany body with geared tuners, and for what you are getting it is exceptional value.
 It looks great and is very easy to play, even for kids.

 This design from Mahalo is very cheap, very popular and it sounds great.
 You can buy it all over the place and as a result it is the world’s biggest selling ukulele.
 It comes in wide array of fun full-gloss colors, it is soprano sized and is perfect for kids, especially with schools.
 It is made from Sengon necks and bodies, and come with carry bags.

 Hola!
 Music HM-21 Soprano Ukulele

 This model from Hola! is another very popular budget model.
 It comes in a wide array of nice colors, is very inexpensive and comes with a tote bag, strap and picks.
 The body is made of maple and the fingerboard and bridge are made from rosewood.
-The sound is pretty good, and it is relatively durable and should be able to hold up to most kids rough treatment.
+The sound is reportedly pretty good, and it is considered relatively durable and should be able to hold up to most kids rough treatment.
 Some people mention that it doesn’t stay in tune long, even after the strings have stretched, so you have to spend a lot of time tuning it.